-To make the campus more cohesive, the panelists suggested opening up the former library building that houses the Leonardo into the square while incorporating the Utah Museum of Modern Art (UMOCA) and the Utah Film Center into the campus core.
+To make the campus more cohesive, the panelists suggested opening up the former library building that houses the Leonardo into the square while incorporating the Utah Museum of Contemporary Art (UMOCA) and the Utah Film Center into the campus core.
 The panelists argued that the Leonardo doesn’t require the entire building it currently uses and there is room to include other organizations within the same structure while opening up the building at the ground level to better engage visitors to Library Square.

 The panel also recommended permanent performance space on the square that could replace the need for festival organizers to construct temporary stages during events.